List of My Little Pony: Friendship Is Magic characters: Applejack

-Applejack is an orange earth pony with green eyes and a blonde mane and tail.
+Applejack (voiced by Ashleigh Ball) is an orange Earth Pony with green eyes, a blonde mane and tail, and a cowboy hat which she rarely takes off.
 Her cutie mark, a trio of apples, represents her talent for agriculture and her love for her family.
-She is characterized as a "farm gal" who sports a cowboy hat and lasso and speaks with a Texan Southern accent.
+She is characterized as a "farm gal" who sports a cowboy hat and lasso and speaks with a Southern accent.
 She works as an apple farmer at the Sweet Apple Acres orchard in Ponyville, using her strength to "buck" apples out of trees.
-She lives with: her grandmother Granny Smith, her older brother Big McIntosh, her younger sister Apple Bloom and her pet Border Collie dog Winona.
+She lives with her grandmother Granny Smith, her older brother Big McIntosh, her younger sister Apple Bloom and her pet Border Collie dog Winona.
 Applejack's parents, Bright Mac and Pear Butter (voiced by Bill Newton and Felicia Day), first seen in "The Perfect Pear", are deceased.
-Applejack is: honest, courageous, forthright and the most "down-to-earth" of the group, being a trustworthy friend who is optimistic and has good judgment.
+Applejack is honest, courageous, forthright and the most "down-to-earth" of the group, being a trustworthy friend who is optimistic and has good judgment.
 She is also "too eager to please" and has a stubborn persona, with several episodes focused on her interaction with the Flim-Flam Brothers who exploit her vulnerabilities or focus on her taking up a "herculean task".

 Author Begin says that her apple-themed cutie mark "not only represents her name but also is a symbol of the down-home simplicity found in a classic and common fruit".